 Why Visit A Stock Site?

-If you would be interested in paying a photographer to capture a photo for your website or blog, it would surely be expensive.
+If you are looking to pay a photographer to capture a photo for your website or blog, it would surely be expensive.

-Amos Struck writes of “7 Reasons Why You Should Buy Stock Photos,” convinced us how these sites would quickly solve your creative needs.
+Amos Struck writes “7 Reasons Why You Should Buy Stock Photos,” which convinced us how these sites would quickly solve your creative needs.